rafaltrojanowski/wakecap/frontend/wakecap-admin/README.md

 yarn start  # or npm start
 ```

+Please remember to install all dependencies before running a server (npm install or yarn install should do the job).

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app),

+### Admin credentials

+That's simple front-end app, just for demo purposes, with no real API, so any admin credentials will work for your convenience!

 ### Libraries used